MITEVT/nybike_trailer_brakes/README.md

 nybike_trailer_brakes
 =====================

-EVT hardware and firmware for servo actuated trailer saftey brakes.
+EVT hardware and firmware for DC Motor actuated trailer saftey brakes.
-Takes input from some component and converts that to proper voltage for servo using an ATtiny85.
+Takes input from some component and give power to motor in correct direction using an IC H Bridge and an ATtiny85

 Directory Structure
 ---------------------